-The Marine Service Center is located on Katlian Street which is a city-maintained road in downtown Sitka.
-An alternate facility for the seawall at the MSC is the Gary Paxton Industrial Park approximately 7.7 miles from downtown.
+The City and Borough of Sitka is a Home Rule municipality as allowed by the Constitution of the State of Alaska and as such, is eligible for the PIDP grant funds.
+The MSC is located on Katlian Street which is a city-maintained road in downtown Sitka.
+An alternate facility for the seawall at the MSC is the Gary Paxton Industrial Park (GPIP) approximately 7.7 miles from downtown.
+The CBS is currently seeking Federal funding for upgrades to the GPIP boat haulout and ramp.